bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 shared by many different APIs.

 In general, you should start by writing only "surface tests" for the nested algorithms.
-That means, only verify that they exhibit the basic behavior you are expecting.
+That means only verifying that they exhibit the basic behavior you are expecting.

 It's definitely important to test exhaustively, but it's just as important to